 The author explores those paradigm shifts with lots and lots of examples.
 He clarifies how they happen, how the establishment reacts, and how they become the new reality.

 From time to time the book is a bit too protracted and I had a feeling that a hundred words to describe an idea the reader would clarify in 10 words.
-Nevertheless, I recommend the book for people who don’t like popular science readings but prefer to be intellectually challenged, but not for people who seek practically actionable advice as the book provides assumptions and major structure of modern science.
+Nevertheless, I recommend the book for people who don’t like popular science readings but prefer to be intellectually challenged.
+It is also not for readers who seek practically actionable advice as the book provides assumptions and major structure of modern science.

 The Structure of Scientific Revolutions